Sunday 11th April 2010

 Reflections Here & Now

-What I have written about my personality is the crux of it all: I had started to realise just what an asset it was (although it would go on to be undermined again in the coming years with work) but I had also realised just how destructive it could be if not managed: where Rich and I were concerned.
+What I have written about: my personality, is the crux of it all: I had started to realise just what an asset it was (although it would go on to be undermine again in the coming years with work) but I had also realised just how destructive it could be if not managed, where Danny and I were concerned.

-I can remember this time was challenging with work and I had at times been in tears with it but Rich was there to support me all the way.
-I love the fact that I acknowledge Rich’s fear where writing my journal was concerned and stopped writing in it when Rich came up.
+I can remember this time was challenging with work and I had at times been in tears with about it; but Danny was there to support me all the way.
+I love the fact that I acknowledge Danny’s fear where writing my journal was concerned and stopped writing in it when he came up to the bedroom.
 We were truly moving forward.

 I had a large ornamental cherry tree in my garden and it blossomed every year in April.
 I loved that tree and although it was a reminder of the onset of ‘War’ I never stopped loving it’s blossom: It was another thing that was not going to be ruined for me: I wasn’t prepared to let it be.
 It was also a reminder that despite what had happened life goes on: seasons come and go and you just have to go with them.